Low THC Oil - FAQ for Law Enforcement

 Low THC oil packaging may vary in appearance.
 However, the law requires that the low THC oil be “in a pharmaceutical container labeled by the manufacturer indicating the percentage of tetrahydrocannabinol therein,” be less than 5 percent tetrahydrocannabinol by weight, and that the amount of oil in the container – or containers – not exceed 20 fluid ounces total.

-Does this law allow Georgians to possess other forms of marijuana?
+Does the law allow Georgians to possess other forms of marijuana?

 No. The law does not legalize the possession of any types of marijuana in Georgia except 20 fluid ounces of low THC oil for persons with a valid Georgia Low THC Registry Card.
+Under House Bill 324, businesses licensed by the Georgia Access to Medical Cannabis Commission may grow marijuana for the purposes of manufacturing low THC oil and dispensing of low THC oil in Georgia.
 Possession of any other form of marijuana by anyone not authorized to possess it remains a violation of state and federal law.

-Does this law authorize the sale of low THC oil in Georgia?
+Does the law authorize the sale of low THC oil in Georgia?